Management of Secondary Contacts Direction (No. 3)

 This Public Health Direction is to be read in conjunction with other Public Health Directions issued under section 362B of the Public Health Act 2005 that have not expired or been revoked.

-This Public Health Direction may be referred to as the Management of Secondary Contacts Direction (No.2).
+This Public Health Direction may be referred to as the Management of Secondary Contacts Direction (No.3).

-The Management of Secondary Contacts Direction made on 5 September 2021 is revoked from the time of publication of this Direction and is replaced by this Direction.
+The Management of Secondary Contacts Direction made on 11 September 2021 is revoked from 1am AEST on 22 December 2021 and is replaced by this Direction.

-This Direction applies from the time of publication until the end of the declared public health emergency, unless revoked or replaced.
+This Direction applies from 1am AEST on 22 December 2021 until the end of the declared public health emergency, unless revoked or replaced.

 PART 1 – SECONDARY CONTACTS OF A CLOSE CONTACT MUST QUARANTINE